alexandrawaas/Haensel_und_Gretel/README.md

 ## How to use

-1. Download the zip file "Build.zip" from the Demo folder of this repository.
+1. Download the latest release zip file (or the zip file "Build.zip" from the Demo folder of this repository).
 2. Unpack the zip file.
-3. Control-click the app icon inside the Build folder, then choose Open from the shortcut menu.
+3. Control-click the app icon inside the unpacked folder, then choose Open from the shortcut menu.
 4. Click Open.